 - 11.1 Our aim is to provide a safe and supportive environment which secures the well being and very best outcomes for the children at our school.
 We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - 11.2 Allegations sometimes arise from a differing understanding of the same event, but when they occur they are distressing and difficult for all concerned.
 We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children. - 11.3 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
-We will always ensure that the procedures outlined in 'Norfolk Safeguarding Children's Board Protocol' re: allegations against persons who work with children and Part 4 of 'Keeping Children Safe in Education 2018' are adhered to and will seek appropriate advice from the Local Authority Designated Officer (LADO).
+We will always ensure that the procedures outlined within the Local Authority, clinical commissioning group and chief of police protocols re: allegations against persons who work with children and Part 4 of 'Keeping Children Safe in Education 2019' are adhered to and will seek appropriate advice from the Local Authority Designated Officer (LADO).
 The LADO can be contacted to request a consultation or to make a referral via email: LADO@norfolk.gov.uk.
-The telephone number for the LADO team is 01603 307797/223473 in the first instance which is the LA Duty Desk.
+The telephone number for the LADO team is 01603

+307797/223473 in the first instance which is the LA Duty Desk.
 Direct contact by phone is 01603 223473